Thinking about watching a launch from the Space Coast? There are plenty of options for everyone.

 Both launch pads are visible from the beach and are so close that sometimes, the beach is closed for launches, depending on the payload and rocket.

 If the beach is open, the view and proximity to a SpaceX Falcon 9 launch is unbeatable.
-Historic Pad 39A, currently leased by SpaceX, is the same pad Apollo 11 launched to the moon and where SpaceX will launch its new heavy lift vehicle, Falcon Heavy, in November.
+Historic Pad 39A, currently leased by SpaceX, is the same pad Apollo 11 launched to the moon and where SpaceX launches its new heavy-lift vehicle, Falcon Heavy.